|Major Honours||European Championship (1988)|

 The team is governed by the Royal Dutch Football Association (KNVB).
 They play their home matches at the Johan Cruyff Arena, the Philips Stadion and De Kuip.

-The Dutch national football team made their bow on the international stage against Belgium in a 1905 encounter in Antwerp, which the Netherlands won 4-1 after extra time.
+The Dutch national team made their bow on the international stage against Belgium in a 1905 encounter in Antwerp, which the Netherlands won 4-1 after extra time.

 Their first competitive tournament was the 1908 Olympics in London, where they were eliminated by Great Britain in the semi-finals, but managed to pick up the bronze medal.
-The Netherlands won further bronze medals in the 1912 and 1920 Olympics.
+The Netherlands won further bronze medals at the 1912 and 1920 Olympics.